go-woo/protoc-gen-gin/README.md

 - Method parameters in the request body.
 - Method parameters in the request path.
 - Method parameters in the query string.
+- JWT supported.
-- JWT supported and can generate OpenAPI v2 document.
+- Generate OpenAPIv2 with JWT document.
+- Multi tenants supported.
+- Generate OpenAPIv2 with Multi-tenants document.(soon coming)
-- Enum fields in the path parameter (including repeated enum fields).
+- Enum fields in the path parameter.
 - Optionally emitting API definitions for
   [OpenAPI (Swagger) v2](https://swagger.io/docs/specification/2-0/basic-structure/).